3D Product Photography Platforms: The Future of eCommerce Imagery

 “We need beautiful product images, but we need a lot of them.
 And preferably for less money than it would cost to get them via photoshoot.”

 It was a tall order, but one that 3D technology makes possible.

 Virtual Photographer makes four promises to its users:

 - Brilliant 2D imagery, indistinguishable from high-end product photography

 - Autonomy — you, the customer, manage and maintain full control over your assets

 - Cost savings and efficiency, especially over the long run (think of what you could do with all the money you spend on photoshoots today)

 Threekit is highly experienced in the field of 3D visualization technology and has a great team of developers and 3D artists on staff.
 We’ve implemented our platform across every industry you can think of, from furniture to manufacturing and apparel.
 And we’re happy to walk you through what it takes to create amazing product imagery.

-Of course our main focus is recommending and creating the most effective customer experience possible and our interactive 3D features enable brands and retailers to take full ownership of their visuals without relying on an outside vendor.
+Our main focus is recommending and creating the most effective customer experience possible, and our interactive 3D features enable brands and retailers to take full ownership of their visuals without relying on an outside vendor.